am-giordano/spark-relational/README.md

  |-- name: string (nullable = true)
 ```

-To generate a relational schema for this dataset, let's make an instance of RelationalSchema passing as arguments
+To generate a relational schema for this dataset, let's call the makeRelationalSchema function passing as arguments
 the DataFrame and a name for the main entity of the dataset, "person":

 ```
-scala> import com.amgiordano.spark.relational.RelationalSchema
+scala> import com.amgiordano.spark.relational.Converter.makeRelationalSchema
-scala> val rs = RelationalSchema(df, "person")
+scala> val rs = makeRelationalSchema(df, "person")
 ```

 Now we can look at each of the tables:

 ```
-scala> for ((tableName, df) <- rs.dataFrames) {
+scala> for ((tableName, df) <- rs) {
      |   println(tableName)
      |   df.show
      | }